Here are the books we recommend and think you’ll enjoy sharing with your kids, too.

 Recommended Christian Christmas Books for Kids

 Ready, Set, Find Christmas by Zondervan

 Seek and find different items in the illustrations showing the Christmas story in this chunky, tabbed board book.
 Can you find . . . a goat, the moon, a kitten, . . . and so forth?
-Love how interactive this one is.
+You’ll love how interactive this preschool Christmas book is.

 Who Is Coming to Our House by Joseph Slate

-This has been a favorite story to read in our house.
+This has been a favorite story to read around Christmas time in our home.
 “Who is coming to our house?” ask the animals.
 They prepare the barn for “someone, someone.”
 Will you be able to guess who it is?

 Goodnight, Manger by Laura Sassi, illustrated by Jane Chapman

 I like this sturdy Christian Christmas board book because it makes putting baby Jesus to bed relatable — like any other baby, squirmy and wiggly.
 (Only in his room there’s a braying donkey and sweet-smelling hay.)
 When the singing angels get too loud, mama asks them to keep it down.
 But there are visitors, too and it looks like baby Jesus will never get to sleep.

 A Night of Great Joy by Mary Engelbreit

 The Christmas is retold with children acting in a Nativity performance — which makes these Engelbreit illustrations even more adorable than usual.
 Lovely.